tonykhbo/openshift4-workshop-101/workshop/content/labs/07-labels.md

 ![djnew_yaml](images/lab7_workshop_dj_yaml_new.png)

-Your updated label will show up in the running pod's:
+Your new fields will show up in the running pod's labels section:

 ![dj_new_label_pod](images/lab7_workshop_dj_pod_new_label.png)

 <br>

 #### Delete your demo-%username% Project

-In the Admin View, click on "Home" and then click on "Projects" in the drop down.
-On the far right hand side, there should be a vertical set of ellipses (...).
+On the left navbar, click on ```Home``` > [Projects](%console_url%/k8s/cluster/projects).
+On the far right hand side of your demo-%username% project, there should be a vertical set of ellipses (...).

 Click on the ellipses and delete the project:

 ![demo-prj-delete](images/lab7_workshop_delete_project.png)

 #### Summary